-^{}Shows 12 months for 2023/2024 Shows 7 months for 2024/2025
+^{}Shows 12 months for 2023/2024 Shows 10 months for 2024/2025

-Figure 13-6 shows the bid volume from each monthly auction for each period of the Monthly Balance of Planning Period FTR Auctions of the first seven months of the 2024/2025 planning period.
+Figure 13-6 shows the bid volume from each monthly auction for each period of the Monthly Balance of Planning Period FTR Auctions of the first ten months of the 2024/2025 planning period.
 The prompt month is the final month for which FTRs for a specific month are sold.
 For example, June is the prompt month for June FTRs sold in the June auction, which occurs in May.
 The bid volume for the non-prompt months is significantly lower than for the prompt months.
-On average, the non-prompt month bid volume is 44.4 percent of the prompt month bid volume.
+On average, the non-prompt month bid volume is 45.0 percent of the prompt month bid volume.

-Figure 13-6 Monthly Balance of Planning Period FTR Auction bid volume (MW per period): June 2024 through December 2024 Auction
+Figure 13-6 Monthly Balance of Planning Period FTR Auction bid volume (MW per period): June 2024 through March 2025 Auction the non-prompt months cleared volume is 29.9 percent of the prompt month cleared volume.

-Figure 13-7 shows the cleared volume from each monthly auction for each period of the Monthly Balance of Planning Period FTR Auctions of the first seven months of the 2024/2025 planning period.
+Figure 13-7 shows the cleared volume from each monthly auction for each period of the Monthly Balance of Planning Period FTR Auctions of the first ten months of the 2024/2025 planning period.
 The cleared volume for non-prompt months is also significantly lower than in prompt months.
-On average, the non-prompt months cleared volume is 30.5 percent of the prompt month cleared volume.
+On average,

-Figure 13-7 Monthly Balance of Planning Period FTR Auction cleared volume (MW per period): June 2024 through December 2024 Auction offers that were accepted.
+Figure 13-7 Monthly Balance of Planning Period FTR Auction cleared volume (MW per period): June 2024 through March 2025 Auction

+Figure 13-8 shows the FTR bid, net bid and cleared volume from June 2003 through December 2024 for Long Term, Annual and Monthly Balance of Planning Period Auctions.
+Cleared volume includes FTR buy and sell offers that were accepted.
 The net bid volume includes the total buy, sell and self scheduled offers, counting sell offers as a negative volume.
 The bid volume is the total of all bid and self scheduled offers, excluding sell offers.
 Following the implementation of the Historical Simulation Initial Margining (HSIM) analysis model in the September 2022 Monthly Auction, bid and net bid volumes have increased significantly.
-On average in the first seven months of the 2024/2025 planning period there was a 3.4 percent decrease in bid volume and a 37.9 percent decrease in net bid volume compared to the same month in the previous year.
+On average in the first ten months of the 2024/2025 planning period there was a 5.9 percent increase in bid volume and a 14.8 percent decrease in net bid volume compared to the same month in the previous year.